 - 2 hrs

 - The Perusal Pages File (in PDF format) can be read by clicking CharadesPERUSAL It contains the first act of the script.

 - This and other plays by Thomas F. Rogers may be read in the new publication: The Plays of Thomas F. Rogers Volume 1 : Perestroika and Glasnost (the FIVE plays included are: Charades, Crime and Punishment, God’s Fools, The Idiot, and The Second Priest.
-You can purchase the five play volume HERE for $16.00 (saving $3.99 off the list price) and getting to read five of Tom Rogers’ plays about Russia before, during and after Communism for less than the price of ONE script.
-With an Introduction by Bob Nelson of the Department of Theatre at the University of Utah.
+You can purchase the five play volume HERE for $16.00 (saving $3.99 off the list price) and getting to read five of Tom Rogers’ plays about Russia before, during and after Communism.
+Introduction by Bob Nelson, Professor of Theatre at University of Utah.